-WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS.
-REFER то GROUP 8M PASSIVE -RESTRAINT SYSTEMS BEFORE ATTEMPTING STEERING WHEEL.
-STEERING COLUMN.
-OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
-FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.
+WARNING: ON VEHICLES EQUIPPED WITH AIRBAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+FAILURE TO TAKE THE PROPER PRECAUTIONS COULD RESULT IN ACCIDENTAL AIRBAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-(1) Unplug the washer fluid level sensor wire harness connector on the washer reservoir bottle.
-Check for continuity between the ground circuit cavity of the wire harness connector and a good ground.
+(1) Unplug the washer fluid level sensor wire harness connector from the sensor located on the washer reservoir bottle.
+Check for continuity between the ground circuit cavity of the washer fluid level sensor wire harness connector and a good ground.
 There should be continuity.
 If OK, go to Step 2.
 If not OK, repair the open circuit as required.

-(2) With the washer fluid at the proper level, check the resistance between the two terminals of the washer fluid level sensor.
+- (2) With the washer fluid at the proper level, check the resistance between the two terminals of the washer fluid level sensor.
 The resistance should be 3000 to 3500 ohms.
 If OK, go to Step 3.
-If not OK, replace the faulty sensor.

-(3) Disconnect and isolate the battery negative cable.
-Remove the VIC module as described in this group.
+If not OK, replace the faulty sensor. - (3) Disconnect and isolate the battery negative cable.
+Remove the VIC module from the instrument panel.
 Unplug the VIC module wire harness connector.
 Check for continuity between the washer fluid level sense circuit cavity of the VIC module wire harness connector and a good ground.
 There should be no continuity.
 If OK, go to Step 4.
-If not OK, repair the short circuit as required.

-(4) Check for continuity between the washer fluid level sense circuit cavities of the VIC module wire harness connector and the washer fluid level sensor wire harness connector.
+If not OK, repair the short circuit as required. - (4) Check for continuity between the washer fluid level sense circuit cavities of the VIC module wire harness connector and the washer fluid level sensor wire harness connector.
 If OK, replace the faulty VIC module.
 If not OK, repair the open circuit as required.